 Wade is an applicant-side representative on the Human Rights Tribunal of Ontario’s Practice Advisory Committee, and sits on the Board of Directors of the United Way of Burlington and Greater Hamilton, Grimsby Affordable Housing Partnership and Volunteer Hamilton.
 Wade also volunteers as an officer on the Ontario Bar Association’s Constitutional, Civil Liberties and Human Rights Section Executive.

-Bonnie Quesnel, Second Vice President
+Bonnie Quesnel, Vice-Chairperson

 Bonnie presently is 2nd Vice-President and has been 1st Vice-Chair of ARCH for a couple of years.
 She is also the Chair of London´s Accessible Public Transit Service Advisory Committee.
 She is also a member of the London Muscular Dystrophy Chapter and works part time at MPP Deb Matthews London North Centre office for a couple of hours a week.
 She is Secretary for the Independent Living Centre London and Area and Chair’s their fundraisers sub committees.
 Bonnie is presently Chair of Neighbourhood Legal Services.
 Presently she is on Participation Support Services Human Rights sub committee.
 Co-Chair of Transit for Age-Friendly Network.
 Do sensitive training for new drivers on London Transit.